GeorgesAlkhouri/down-alert/README.md

 # Down Alert
 Small Docker application.
 Tests if a service URL is reachable and sends a TLS encrypted mail if the service does not respond.
-Uses ping for test, but also wget is possible to use.
+Uses ping or wget for testing.

 ## Usage